-All of the models so far fit assume that the spectral shape of foreground emission in a $\sim 1 \text{deg}^2$ pixel can be described as a sum of power-laws or other simple shapes.
-This is justified if the observed emission is dominated by a few emission mechanisms which simply combine additively along the line of sight and have minor spatial variation within the beam.
+So far, all of the models fit have assumed that the spectral shape of foreground emission in a $\sim 1 \text{ deg}^2$ pixel can be described as a sum of power laws or other simple shapes.
+This is justified if the observed emission is dominated by a few emission mechanisms, which simply combine additively along the LOS and have minor spatial variation within the beam.
 In more complex regions of the Galaxy, however, things may not be so simple.

-If two synchrotron regions along the line of sight have their polarization angles oriented nearly orthogonally, then the total polarized emission will be sharply reduced.
-If the two regions have different spectral indices then the cancellation in polarization will be maximized at the frequency where the individual polarization amplitudes match, causing a dip in the polarization spectrum.
-Thus even with pure synchrotron emission the polarization spectrum can look quite different from the temperature spectrum.
+If two synchrotron regions along the LOS have their polarization angles oriented nearly orthogonally, then the total polarized emission will be sharply reduced.
+If the two regions have different spectral indices, then the cancellation in polarization will be maximized at the frequency where the individual polarization amplitudes match, causing a dip in the polarization spectrum.
+Thus, even with pure synchrotron emission, the polarization spectrum can look quite different from the temperature spectrum.

-To assess this effect 100,000 Monte Carlo realizations were made of a superposition of two independent randomly oriented synchrotron emitting regions.
-Parameters for the distribution of intensity and spectral index were chosen to roughly correspond to observations, but the simulation was meant only to provide a generous estimate of how different temperature and polarization behavior could be simply due to multiple synchrotron regions along the line of sight.
-The mean spectral index difference was small (-0.051) but the standard deviation was not insignificant (0.12) and the distribution was non-gaussian with high kurtosis (4.4).
-Over 20% of the simulations had an absolute slope difference larger than 0.1.
-Thus we cautiously conclude that while differences between temperature and polarization spectral indices at the ~ 0.1 level could be quite mundane in origin, consistent differences of 0.25 or larger are probably not due to chance alignments in polarization angle and may be caused by an unpolarized non-thermal temperature component.
+To assess this effect, 100,000 Monte Carlo realizations were made of superposition of two independent randomly oriented synchrotron emitting regions.
+Parameters for the distribution of intensity and spectral index were chosen to roughly correspond to observations, but the simulation was meant only to provide a generous estimate of how different temperature and polarization behavior could be simply due to multiple synchrotron regions along the LOS.
+The mean spectral index difference was small (-0.051) but the standard deviation was not insignificant (0.12) and the distribution was non-Gaussian with high kurtosis (4.4).
+Over 20% of the simulations had an absolute slope